 Where can a tourist find the best paella?

 This is a complex question, as there are thousands of restaurants preparing paella throughout the Valencian Community, many of them at a very high level.
-As for the best paella, the tastes of the diner must be taken into account, as there are preparations based on seafood, fish, vegetables, or the Paella Valenciana, but it should be noted that in Sueca, a town 38 km south of Valencia, is held the oldest international culinary competition in Spain, this year 2020 will be its 60th edition.
+As for the best paella, the tastes of the diner must be taken into account, as there are preparations based on seafood, fish, vegetables or Paella Valenciana.
+It should be noted that in Sueca, a town 38 km south of Valencia, holds the oldest international culinary competition in Spain.
+It began in 1961!
 In this event the winners from the semi-finals held in places like Australia, USA, Peru, France, Mexico, Japan, Denmark and even a digital semi-final, which is done through the Facebook group ‘Paellas and Rice’, all compete against the most famous restaurants in the Community of Valencia.
-The current winner is an Alfafar establishment called “Arrocería La Coloratta”, where we can also taste the Valencian Paella, cooked in the most traditional way with orange wood.

 What paella restaurants would you recommend and why?